wiserweb/meteor-up/README.md

 # meteor-up [![Stories in Ready](https://badge.waffle.io/kadirahq/meteor-up.svg?label=ready&title=Ready)](http://waffle.io/kadirahq/meteor-up)

+Unofficial Meteor-Up 2.0

+Jan 15, 2017 Changes:
+- Allow cache deploy without rebuilding, speeds up multi-server deployments. (https://github.com/kadirahq/meteor-up/pull/408)
+- Support for Let's Encrypt (https://github.com/kadirahq/meteor-up/pull/337)

+-More to come.
+Do not use in production.
+This is a development version.

+The rest of this document remains the same.

 #### Production Quality Meteor Deployments

 Meteor Up is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
 It currently supports Ubuntu.